 Mike and Paul Lillywhite’s father and uncles took over Queen Street Engineering works from former owners Bob & Danny Wheatley in 1949.

-The picture on the right was taken around this time and shows the owners and staff.
+The picture was taken around this time and shows the owners and staff.
 Things were a lot different in those days and many general engineering jobs were undertaken using a belt driven lathe, drill and lawn mower cylinder grinder, as well as car repairs and boat engines from the Parham’s yard across the road.

 Davis bakery’s shop stood where the existing front office and part of the workshop are now.
 Parts were often delivered to Emsworth from Chichester and Portsmouth by bus, in a compartment behind the driver, and then collected from the station.
 The workshop heater was waste sump oil burning stove with a large honey- combed tower.
 Often, during the winter, tins of soup were warmed in the block – hopefully holes were pierced in the can to avoid explosion and cars being covered!